pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

   -S, --select     Select which FASTQ files to output (comma-separated) (e.g. 0,1,3 = Output files #0, #1, #3)
       --gzip       Output compressed gzip'ed FASTQ files
-      --out-fasta  Output in FASTA format rather than FASTQ format --keep-com   Preserve the comments of the read names of the input FASTQ file(s) --no-output  Don't output any sequences (output statistics only) --no-outb    Don't output final barcode sequences
+      --out-fasta  Output in FASTA format rather than FASTQ format --out-bam    Output a BAM file rather than FASTQ files (enter the output BAM file name to -o or --output) --keep-com   Preserve the comments of the read names of the input FASTQ file(s) --no-output  Don't output any sequences
+      --no-outb    Don't output final barcode sequences
-      --no-x-out   Don't output extracted UMI-like sequences (should be used with --x-names) --mod-names  Modify names of outputted sequences to include identified tag names --com-names  Modify names of outputted sequences to include final barcode sequence ID --seq-names  Modify names of outputted sequences to include the sequences of identified tags --x-names    Modify names of outputted sequences to include extracted UMI-like sequences --x-only     Only output extracted UMI-like sequences
+      --no-x-out   Don't output extracted UMI-like sequences (should be used with --x-names) --mod-names  Modify names of outputted sequences to include identified tag names --com-names  Modify names of outputted sequences to include final barcode sequence ID --seq-names  Modify names of outputted sequences to include the sequences of identified tags --loc-names  Modify names of outputted sequences to include found tag names and locations --x-names    Modify names of outputted sequences to include extracted UMI-like sequences --x-only     Only output extracted UMI-like sequences
       --bc-names   Modify names of outputted sequences to include final barcode sequence string